As an Amazon Associate I earn from qualifying purchases.

 The answer to this is yes and no. You need to choose heirloom or open pollinated varieties of tomatoes if you want to save seed from certain varieties to grow them again in the future.
 Hybrid seeds will not grow true, and you won't know what will come from that seed.
 Probably a tomato of some sort, but it won't be exactly the same as what grew the year before.

 If you don't care what type of tomato you are growing, you can grow the hybrid variety of seed.
 You might not know what kind of tomato would come from it, but most likely you would happily still eat it.

-But if growing the same variety of tomato over and over again is your goal, don’t use hybrid varieties, use the open pollinated or heirloom varieties.
+But if growing the same variety of tomato over and over again is your goal, don't use hybrid varieties, use the open pollinated or heirloom varieties.
 This goes for all types of tomatoes, whether it be cherry, roma/paste tomatoes or big beefsteak size tomatoes.
-Heirloom and open pollinated varietes of tomatoes, will breed true when grown from saved seed.
+Heirloom and open pollinated varieties of tomatoes, will breed true when grown from saved seed.